 When boarding an Amtrak train, do they need my ticket?

 Conductors use an iPhone-type device with a scanner to scan your bar or QR code.
-Depending on the number of segments, the same barcode could get scanned a few times along your trip.
+Depending on the number of segments, the same barcode could be scanned several times during your trip.

 Depending on how many people are boarding, the conductors may scan your tickets before or as you board, or they may wait till you board the train and are seated.

-There has been a time or two when I was the only one boarding the train, and the conductor looked at me and asked Kevin?
-I said yup, and he hit the button, and that was that.
+There have been a time or two when I was the only one boarding the train, and the conductor looked at me and asked, “Kevin?”
+I said, “Yeah,” and he hit the button, and that was that.

 If you are a sleeper car passenger, the conductor may consult your car attendant and lift your ticket manually, meaning they may never scan it.